ProfJski/LittleBang/README-viewer.md

 * You can output frames of your choice to .png files, which can then be sequenced into a movie -- this gives the smoothest display of large systems

 ![Viewer Screenshot](/images/bounce.gif)
+(*Above: Orbiting green body takes a hard knock at frame ,and gets absorbed into red one.
+The other green body slingshots around just afterwards.)

 ## Instructions for use
 * Create a directory named `fdata` for the frame data exported by LittleBang.